The Impact of Missing Data on Causal Discovery: A Multicentric Clinical Study: Experiments

-Shifting the focus to the treatment variables Chemotherapy and Radiotherapy, $\textrm{LNM} \indep \textrm{Chemotherapy}$ does not hold in either $\mathcal{M}_{\textrm{MAR}}$ or $\mathcal{M}_{\textrm{MNAR}}$, since Chemotherapy is a direct cause of LNM in both.
-Therefore, Chemotherapy is expected to influence the likelihood of LNM, which is exactly the reason why it is prescribed by clinicians.
-On the other hand, $\textrm{LNM} \indep \textrm{Radiotherapy}$ does hold in $\mathcal{M}_{\textrm{MNAR}}$ but not in $\mathcal{M}_{\textrm{MAR}}$, suggesting a spurious correlation induced by MAR.
-This is confirmed by the clinical literature: since Radiotherapy is aimed at local treatment of the tissue surrounding the uterus, and there is a clear dependence with MyometrialInvasion of the tumour (in both models), Radiotherapy effects on LNM are not expected.
+Shifting the focus to the treatment variables Chemotherapy and Radiotherapy, $\textrm{LNM} \indep \textrm{Chemotherapy}$ does not hold either in $\mathcal{M}_{\textrm{MAR}}$ or in $\mathcal{M}_{\textrm{MNAR}}$, since Chemotherapy is a direct cause of LNM in both causal graphs.
+This means that Chemotherapy is expected to influence the likelihood of LNM, which is exactly the reason why it is prescribed by clinicians.
+On the other hand, $\textrm{LNM} \indep \textrm{Radiotherapy}$ does hold in $\mathcal{M}_{\textrm{MNAR}}$, but not in $\mathcal{M}_{\textrm{MAR}}$, suggesting that the observed spurious correlation related to the decision of performing Radiotherapy is induced by an MNAR pattern.
+This is confirmed by the clinical literature: since Radiotherapy is aimed at local treatment of the tissue surrounding the uterus, and there is a clear dependence with MyometrialInvasion of the tumour (in both models), Radiotherapy effects on LNM are not expected \cite{radiotherapy}.